vitaly-t/manakin/README.md

 <img align="left" width="218" height="298" src="https://raw.githubusercontent.com/vitaly-t/manakin/master/docs/manakin.jpg" alt="Wire-tailed manakin">

-The quickest and safest way to set colorful output for your Node.js console, without messing with the colors at all, and to continue using the rich syntax and the output format supported by Node.js console methods:
+The quickest and safest way to set default colorful output for your Node.js console, without messing with the colors, and to continue using the rich syntax and the output format supported by Node.js console methods:

 &nbsp;&bull; with a list of parameters: `console.log(obj1 [, obj2, ..., objN]);`<br/>